What is Solidity?

 Global Variables

-Solidity have global variables .
+Solidity has global variables.
 This is some of it:

 Operators